A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsection{Interview study}

-We asked consenting and interested listing study participants to participate in a remote semi-structured interview to learn more about why the identified factors they listed were especially important to them ($n_3=17$).
+We asked consenting and interested listing study participants to participate in a remote semi-structured interview between February 2024 and May 2024 to learn more about why the identified factors they listed were especially important to them ($n_3=17$).